Beyond Zero-Allocation

 end

-The Fidelity framework approach inverts the standard relationship by providing complete program knowledge at compile time, enabling memory management decisions that are optimal for each specific application.
-Whether that optimal strategy involves stack-only allocation, arena allocation, or distributed coordination depends on the problem domain.
-But the fundamental approach remains consistent:
+Our Fidelity approach inverts the standard relationship by providing complete program knowledge at compile time, which lets memory management decisions fit each specific application.
+Whether the chosen strategy involves stack-only allocation, arena allocation, or distributed coordination depends on the problem domain.
+The approach stays consistent across those cases:

 The Static Resolution Foundation

-What unlocks this progression is recognizing that SRTPs and static resolution are fundamentally about compile-time knowledge and optimization capabilities, not about specific allocation strategies.
-When we establish SRTPs as our baseline with stack-only allocation, we demonstrate that static resolution enables optimal compilation regardless of what that compilation needs to accomplish.
+This progression rests on a point about SRTPs and static resolution: they are about compile-time knowledge and the optimizations it permits, not about any single allocation strategy.
+When we set SRTPs as our baseline with stack-only allocation, we show that static resolution carries the compilation regardless of what that compilation needs to accomplish.

-Consider how our platform abstraction pattern scales across different complexity levels.
-Here’s how the same memory operation looks when targeting different platforms, starting with familiar Clef code:
+Consider how our platform abstraction pattern scales across complexity levels.
+Here is how the same memory operation looks when targeting different platforms, starting with Clef code:

 let processNumbers input =